 Air pollution may increase risk of developing Crohn's disease in children and young adults as it alters the intestinal microbiome.

-A number of research projects funded by Crohn’s and Colitis Canada are looking at the causes of these diseases – visit Research to find out more.
+A number of research projects funded by Crohn’s and Colitis Canada are looking at the causes of these diseases.
+Visit our Funded Research page to find out more.